-In her autobiography, Living History (editions Simon & Schuster, 2003), Hillary Rodham Clinton describes
+In her autobiography, Living History (editions Simon & Schuster, 2003), Hillary Rodham Clinton, the candidate for the 2016 presidential race, describes

 her maternal grandmother, Della Murray, as «one of nine children from a family of French Canadian, Scottish

 and Native American ancestry.»